yochaigal/cairn/localizations/localization-guide.md

 5. When building the Affinity files, add "**Lang** Version" to the cover.

-6. If you would like a subdomain (e.g. lan.cairnrpg.com) let Yochai know!
+6. If you would like a subdomain (e.g. lan.cairnrpg.com) let Yochai know and follow [this](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) guide.